 If you have a concern, or complaint, please contact the person dealing with your matter as soon as you become aware of the issue to try and resolve it with them.
 In many cases the person dealing with your matter will be able to resolve any issue for you immediately.
 This procedure will also apply to prospective clients who we have refused to provide a service to, or persistently, or unreasonably offered an unwanted service to, but only if the prospective client has evidence to show that we did not have reasonable grounds to do so.

-If the issue is not resolved at this point the matter will be referred to the person’s Supervisor.
-The name of the Supervisor will be given to you by the person dealing with your matter.
-The Supervisor will send you a letter acknowledging receipt of your complaint within 7 days of becoming involved and will enclose a copy of this procedure.
+If the issue is not resolved at this point the matter will be referred to the person’s Head of Department.
+The name of the Head of Department will be given to you by the person dealing with your matter.
+The Head of Department will send you a letter acknowledging receipt of your complaint within 7 days of becoming involved and will enclose a copy of this procedure.

-The Supervisor will carry out an independent investigation and respond to you, usually within 14 days.
+The Head of Department will carry out an independent investigation and respond to you, usually within 14 days.
 Sometimes we may suggest a meeting if we think it would help resolve the issues.
-If the Supervisor is unable to produce a full reply within the 14 day period, they will contact you again with an estimated date by which they expect to have completed their investigations.
+If the Head of Department is unable to produce a full reply within the 14 day period, they will contact you again with an estimated date by which they expect to have completed their investigations.

-If the Supervisor is unable to resolve matters to your satisfaction they will refer your matter to one of our senior lawyers.
-The Supervisor will give you the details of the senior lawyer.
+If the Head of Department is unable to resolve matters to your satisfaction they will refer your matter to one of our COLP (Compliance Officer).
+The Head of Department will give you the details of the COLP (Paul Churchill).

-Our Partner with ultimate responsibility for client care is Susan Lewis.
-If necessary, she will review your complaint if the people identified in this process so far are unable to resolve matters to your satisfaction.
-Susan will review the findings of the investigation carried out to that point and will give you her response, including her suggestions for resolution, within 21 days of the matter being referred to her.
+The person with ultimate responsibility for client care is Paul Churchill.
+If necessary, he will review your complaint if the people identified in this process so far are unable to resolve matters to your satisfaction.
+Paul will review the findings of the investigation carried out to that point and will give you his response, including his suggestions for resolution, within 21 days of the matter being referred to him.